jamesleasure/2019SpringIT2750/DownloadInstructions.md

 Install the GitHub command line tool. https://git-scm.com/

 ### Clone your GitHub repository
-Open a command prompt.
+First change to the directory where you want to store a local copy of your source code files: Open a command prompt.
 Press the Windows key and search for "cmd".
 Press enter to open the command prompt.
 From here we'll enter command prompt calls to clone your repository.

+Note: cloning will create a copy of your remote repository on your computer.
+It will create a folder with the same name as your repository.

 First copy your repository URL.
 For example, our class repository has the URL: https://github.com/jamesleasure/2019SpringIT2750.
 I'll use this in place of your repository link for the following examples.